cthoyt/chembl-downloader/paper/paper.md

 connection, remote server uptime and load, rate limits, and the need to paginate over results.
 Alternatively, bulk access is currently cumbersome for most potential users due to the need to download, set up, and connect to databases locally.
-Finally, third-party software (e.g., Pipeline Pilot, KNIME) that provide access to ChEMBL are often inflexible or inextensible due to being proprietary, closed source, or lacking approachable documentation.
+Finally, third-party software (e.g., Pipeline Pilot, KNIME, Galaxy) that provide access to ChEMBL are often inflexible or inextensible due to being proprietary, closed source, or lacking approachable documentation.

 # Summary